applebiter/probablytasty/DEVELOPMENT_STORY.md

 ---

-## Lessons for Other "Midwits"
+## Lessons for AI-Assisted Development

-### You Don't Need To:
+### What AI Excels At:
-- ❌ Have a CS degree
+- ✅ Rapid architectural design
-- ❌ Know design patterns
+- ✅ Applying design patterns consistently
-- ❌ Understand ORMs
+- ✅ Implementing boilerplate and structure
-- ❌ Be familiar with every library
+- ✅ Following best practices
-- ❌ Write code from scratch
+- ✅ Writing comprehensive documentation

-### You DO Need To:
+### What Humans Bring:
-- ✅ Have a clear idea of what you want
+- ✅ Clear vision of what needs to exist
-- ✅ Be able to explain it (even roughly)
+- ✅ Domain knowledge and use cases
-- ✅ Review and test the results
+- ✅ Judgment on design decisions
-- ✅ Ask follow-up questions
+- ✅ Testing and validation
-- ✅ Iterate on the solution
+- ✅ Iterative refinement

 ### Practical Tips: